Matthew 12

 18“Behold My servant,

-whom I have chosen,
+whom I chose,

-My beloved,
+My Beloved,

-in whom My soul has found delight.
+in whom My soul was well pleased.

 I will put My Spirit upon Him,

-19He will not quarrel nor will he cry out;
+19He will not quarrel, nor will He cry out;

 nor will anyone hear His voice in the streets.